JJGriffin/Designing-Beautiful-Power-Apps-For-Makers/Lab2-CreateCustomPages.md

 ### 🎯 Goal

-- Build a Custom Page to use as a full page, side pane, and dialog inside a Model-Driven App.
+- Build a Custom Page to use as a full page and a side pane within a Model-Driven App.
 - Connect to your data sources and fetch record details with the Param() function in the Custom Page.
 - Master responsive layouts so your page looks good everywhere.
 - Add modern styling elements like shadows, rounded corners, blur effects, and SVGs to make apps pop